Medically Reviewed by Dr P. E. Pancoast, MD

 The following symptoms characterize DTs:

-DTs can be life-threatening.
-Five to 10% of people die despite appropriate treatment.
-In these cases, medical professionals will administer medication to ease symptoms or sedate the person.
+Medical professionals administer medication to ease symptoms or sedate the person in these cases.
 Sedation prevents injury and exhaustion.

 During the first 6 to 12 hours, a person might experience: